EricZinda/Perplexity/docs/devvocab/devvocabFileDirectoryNames.md

         elif x_phrase_value == i_part_value:
             yield state
 ~~~
-(Note that `fw_seq` comes in several flavors since its real job is combine two words at a time from a string and this version is just a degenerate case.
+(Note that `fw_seq` comes in several flavors since its usual job is combine two words at a time from a string and this version is just a degenerate case.
 We'll get to that next.)

-This simple approach means that `delete_v_1_comm` would have to now include `QuotedText` as a valid thing to delete, and `DeleteOperation.apply_to()` would have to be modified to handle converting a `QuotedText` object to a file (or folder).
-In fact, lots of terms will now have to special case `QuotedText` since the user could say things like:
+This simple approach means that `delete_v_1_comm` would have to now include `QuotedText` as a valid thing to delete, and `DeleteOperation.apply_to()` would have to be modified to handle converting a `QuotedText` object to a file or folder.
+In fact, lots of predications would now have to special case `QuotedText` since the user could say things like:

 > What is in "foo"?
+>
 > Where is "/etc/settings"
+>
 > etc.

 A different approach allows us to make this more invisible.
-We can put the logic for converting the quoted text into real objects directly into `fw_seq`:
+We can put the logic for converting the quoted text into file and folder objects directly into `fw_seq`:
 ~~~
 @Predication(vocabulary, names=["fw_seq"])
 def fw_seq1(state, x_phrase, i_part):